Marvin-VW/3dengine_doc/docs/modules/matrix_functions.rst

 Matrix Functions Module
 =======================

-This module defines the `Matrix_Functions` class, which provides functions for creating homogeneous transformation matrices.
+This module defines the :mod:`Matrix_Functions` class, which provides functions for creating homogeneous transformation matrices.

 The module consists of the following class: